kentslaney/jnd/README.md

 ## Adding tests
 To add a new type of audio test do the following:
+1. Add a section to the [colab](https://colab.research.google.com/drive/1EOPHV74jawtxrZSQh94Dp5AFAGFt0Pkn?usp=sharing) to create the transcript for the new test data.
 1. Add new transcript to the `metadata` folder matching the path in the spec class below
 2. In `projects.py`, add a new spec, blueprint and database classes for the project
 3. In `api.py`,